 It was the hardest decision I have ever made in my life to let him go.

 I still go back and forth about that to this day.
 Knowing what I know, and my skills I’ve acquired through school and practice – maybe I could have saved him.
 Maybe that veterinarian could have saved him.
 But what I saw that evening was a tenacious and noble friend that had his will stolen from him.
-I was there for his final seconds, and afterwards the technician handed me his collar as they took him to the back.
-I walked through the lobby holding his collar tightly in my hand, silently crying and refusing to talk with anyone, and into the parking lot next to my truck.
+I was there for his final seconds, and afterwards the technician handed me his collar as they took him to the back – looking down at his collar that only ever came off for a bath, it hit me that we was truly gone.
+I walked through the lobby holding his collar tightly in my hand, silently crying and refusing to talk with anyone, and into the parking lot next to my truck until I fell apart.
 I tried to breathe and couldn’t.
-An overwhelming, defeating combination of rage and sorrow overtook me and I punched the side of my truck as hard as I could – leaving a dent in the metal frame that would stand as a reminder of that evening for years to come.
+An overwhelming, defeating combination of rage and sorrow overtook me and I punched the side of my truck as hard as I could – leaving a dent in the metal frame and a broken finger; both of which would stand as a reminder of that evening for years to come.

 My best friend had been taken away from me.

 I know that some of you may be thinking to yourself: It’s just a dog.
 If you find yourself thinking that, then I am sorry.
 I’m sorry that you’ve never had the experience of knowing why dog’s are called Man’s Best Friend.
 For not knowing how gratifying a game of “fetch” can be.
 For not being able to laugh at how ridiculous they look with their head out the window.
 For not feeling the excitement they have when you get home each day.
+For not watching their pleasure in wiping drool on you and slowly wagging their tail afterward.
+For not appreciating how happy an open grass field on a sunny can make you.
 For not knowing what it’s like to have an awful day and not want to talk about it to anyone, but just sit with your dog in silence for a while.
 I’m truly sorry.

 Above the door in my apartment hangs Augie’s collar.
-Every day that I leave my apartment to go to class, or off to clinics, I get to look up and see the reminder of what he was, and still is, to me.
-He’s my incentive to be a better veterinarian every day, and a reminder that each patient I interact with might be someone else’s Augie.
+Every day that I leave my apartment to go to my clinic, I get to look up and see the reminder of what he was – and still is – to me.
+A reminder of how helpless I felt during that ultrasonogram, with the fate of my best friend in the hands of someone I knew very little – but trusted unquestionably – and how my purpose was obvious from that moment on to help every owner and patient as though it was Augie and I in our last hour together.
+He’s my motivation to be a better veterinarian every day, and a reminder that each patient I interact with might be someone else’s Augie.